Bangladesh Opposition Chief Held After Anti-PM Protests - UrduPoint

 Security on Sunday was tight in the capital with thousands of members of security forces patrolling the streets.

+"He was rushed to a hospital where he died," local police chief Ershadul Alam told AFP.

+Police accused protesters of setting fire to a bus in Dhaka in the early hours of Sunday morning, after a blaze in which one person was killed and another badly burned.

-Police and opposition activists clashed in the industrial city of Narayanganj, police said.
+Opposition activists and police clashed in several rural districts as well as the industrial city of Narayanganj, police said.

 Officers fired rubber bullets and tear gas at the protesters after they burned tyres on a road and tried to vandalise vehicles, district police chief Golan Mostofa Russell told AFP.